JamJamofficial/Imagery-Template/README.md

 in ```
      imagery/src/Components/Imagery/Imagery.jsx
      ```
-     Replace YOUR_API_KEY with your actualy OpenAI API key.
+     Replace YOUR_API_KEY with your actual OpenAI API key.

 Enjoy the project💪